rbw/flask-journey/README.rst

 Quick taste
 -----------

-This shows a simple example Journey's BlueprintBundle component.
+This shows a simple example of Journey's BlueprintBundle component.

 .. code-block:: python

+  # file: bundles.py

   from flask_journey import BlueprintBundle from .users import bp as users_bp